LeRatonLaveurSolitaire/Wireless-power-transfer-system_simulation/README.md

 # WPT-identification

-Simulation of a wireless power transfer system with parameter identification techniques
+Simulation of a wireless power transfer system in order to test parameter identification techniques